James Bond Girls

 After uttering the code words "I Love You," she drove him in her nearby white Toyota convertible sports-car to meet local MI6 operative Dikko Henderson (Charles Gray) in his Japanese-styled home.

-After the operative was killed, Bond traced the killers to the Osata Chemical & Engineering Company, a local chemical corporation, where Aki fortuitously, rescued Bond when she drove by in her Toyota convertible.
+After the operative was killed, Bond traced the killers to the Osata Chemical & Engineering Company, a local chemical corporation, where Aki fortuitously rescued Bond when she drove by in her white Toyota 2000 GT sports-car.

 Bond became suspicious when Aki refused to answer his questions, and then stopped the car and fled into a deserted subway station.
 As he walked towards her, a trap-door opened in the floor beneath him, and Bond found himself sliding down a slick metal chute.
 He was deposited in an arm-chair in the secret underground HQ office of the head of the Japanese Secret Service (SIS), "Tiger" Tanaka (Tetsuro Tamba).